-- Bachelor of Arts in Christian Studies (BACS) 6 years - Master of Arts in Theological Studies (MATS) 5 years - Master of Arts in Christian Apologetics (MACA/MAABH) 6 years - Master of Arts in Philosophy & Apologetics (MAPA) 8 years - Master of Arts in Polemics & Apologetics to Islam (MAPI) 5 years - Master of Arts in Biblical Studies (MABS) 6 years - Master of Divinity (in Apologetics or Biblical Studies)(MDiv) 9 years - Doctor of Ministry in Apologetics (DMin) 5 years - Doctor of Ministry (w/concentration)(DMin) 5 years - Doctor of Philosophy in Archaeology and Biblical History (PhD) 8 years - Doctor of Philosophy in Philosophy of Religion (PhD) 8 years program is 15-weeks).
-If you need a 60-day extension, you may request one in writing, utilizing the VIU Extension/Incomplete Request Form found on the VIU Website, prior to the course expiration date for a \$50 fee.
-A second and final 60-day extension may be granted for an additional \$50 fee.
+- Bachelor of Arts in Christian Studies (BACS) 6 years - Master of Arts in Theological Studies (MATS) 5 years - Master of Arts in Christian Apologetics (MACA/MAABH) 6 years - Master of Arts in Philosophy & Apologetics (MAPA) 8 years - Master of Arts in Polemics & Apologetics to Islam (MAPI) 5 years - Master of Arts in Biblical Studies (MABS) 6 years - Master of Divinity (in Apologetics or Biblical Studies)(MDiv) 9 years - Doctor of Ministry in Apologetics (DMin) 5 years - Doctor of Ministry (w/concentration)(DMin) 5 years - Doctor of Philosophy in Archaeology and Biblical History (PhD) 8 years - Doctor of Philosophy in Philosophy of Religion (PhD) 8 years

+The same time schedules apply to the respective certificate programs.
+Individual distance courses must be completed on or prior to the course due date at the end of the term (7-weeks, DMin program is 15-weeks).
+If you need a 6o-day extension, you may request one in writing, utilizing the VIU Extension/Incomplete Request Form found on the VIU Website, prior to the course expiration date for a \$50 fee.
+A second and final 6o-day extension may be granted for an additional \$50 fee.
 There are no extensions to this timeframe except in extraordinary circumstances.
 If it's medical or life and death in the family, sickness, and anything not under the student's control, there is no reduction.
 If the student just needs more time for no extraordinary reason beyond their control, it is 1/2 grade reduction.